-In Peru, as of December 31, 2016, the Group operates one wholly-owned hotel anchored by a casino, manages two independently-owned hotels under the Thunderbird brand, and owns and operates four standalone gaming venues in addition to our flagship casino, which operates within the Fiesta Hotel & Casino.
+In Peru, as of December 31, 2017, the Group operated one wholly-owned hotel anchored by a casino, manages two independently-owned hotels under the Thunderbird brand, and owns and operated three standalone gaming venues in addition to our flagship casino, which operates within the Fiesta Hotel & Casino.
 Below is a table that outlines key information for each property.